Sports Briefs, Sept. 20, 2017

 Dog Obedience Classes offered at the PC MARC

 Certified local dog trainer Heather Hampsten will teach puppy and basic obedience classes at 6 and 7 p.m., respectively, on Tuesdays through Oct.
 3 at the Park City Ice Arena.
 Classes are for dogs, ages 10 weeks and older, including newly adopted pets.
 The fee is $85.
-For info on class times and to register, visit this website or call 435-615-5400.
+For info on class times and to register, visit parkcityrecreation.org or call 615-5400.

 Recommended Stories For You